khosalan/gameProject/README.md

 Require some kind of encryption for the login details save locally in the machine

 Need to do
-  Level display for each scenario - finished for two scenario
   Need to write the intro text - still not
-  Have to gain some images for scenario 3,4 in the gameplay Need to write intro about the scenario to display when clicking the info button in scenario evalution part properly
+  Have to gain some images for scenario 3 in the gameplay

-Should take care in Evaluation Views have to add levels in scenario3,4 have to make some changes in remarks in each level in each scenario in ink
+Should take care in Evaluation Views have to add levels in scenario 3 have to make some changes in remarks in each level in each scenario in ink